BYU-PRISM/GEKKO/docs/solver_extension.rst

 =======================================

     GEKKO includes a limited interface to access more solvers.
-The solver extension module can convert the model to AMPL syntax, allowing access to various supported solvers by making use of the AMPLPY library.
+The solver extension module converts the model to AMPL, allowing access to various supported solvers by making use of the AMPLPY library.
 Alternatively, a .mod file (AMPL model file) can be output and solved by uploading to `NEOS <https://neos-server.org>`_.